birnbaumlab/MAD-HYPE/README.md

 # MAD-HYPE

 This Python package provides a framework for analyzing multi-well T cell receptor (TCR) sequencing data to extract pairs of co-occurring &alpha; and &beta; chains (i.e. those chain pairs that appear together in a single T cell).
 Chain pairs are determined through a statistical analysis of the frequency with which each &alpha; and &beta; chain pair appear together in a well, adjusted by the overall frequency of each chain alone.
-A full description of the methodology used is described in (***CITE***) (in review).
-Also provided is a Python implementation of an alternative approach, ALPHABETR (***CITE***) for benchmarking purposes.
+A full description of the methodology used is described in the manuscript (in review).
+Also provided is a Python implementation of an alternative approach, ALPHABETR (http://github.com/edwardslee/alphabetr) for benchmarking purposes.

 MAD-HYPE currently works with Python 2.7+ only.
 Python 3 implementation may occur in a future release.